dlt-hub/dlt/docs/website/docs/general-usage/http/rest-client.md

 ## Advanced usage

-`RESTClient.paginate()` allows to specify a [custom hook function ](https://requests.readthedocs.io/en/latest/user/advanced/#event-hooks)that can be used to modify the response objects.
+`RESTClient.paginate()` allows to specify a [custom hook function](https://requests.readthedocs.io/en/latest/user/advanced/#event-hooks)that can be used to modify the response objects.
 For example, to handle specific HTTP status codes gracefully:

 ```py
 def custom_response_handler(response):